Post Office Park

-The City of Kingston is implementing a landscape plan for two greenspaces at Broadway, Grand Street, Prince Street, and Pine Grove Avenue.
-The construction includes sidewalks, paths, trees, shrubs, perennials, game tables, benches, bicycle racks, stone elements referencing the former Kingston Post Office, and interpretive and wayfinding signage.
-Please see the full Broadway and Prince Landscape Plans here or the jpegs to the right.
+The City of Kingston completed the construction of two green spaces at Broadway, Grand Street, Prince Street, and Pine Grove Avenue, now named Post Office Park.
+The construction includes sidewalks, paths, trees, shrubs, perennials, game tables, benches, bicycle racks, concrete elements referencing the former Kingston Post Office, and interpretive signage.

 History of the Project